daoudclarke/backprop-logic/README.md

 These three sentences are currently hard coded in the `logic.lua` file.
 The model is expressed as three vectors, one for each of `bill`, `mary` and `run`.

+We can view each dimension as corresponding to a different entity.
+If that dimension is positive for a predicate, then we consider it "true".
+For example, initially the second and third entities are `bill`.
+The third one is also `mary` which makes the third sentence `false`.
+We can see that the gradient for the third sentence is 1 on each iteration, until finally this sentence is true: in the end configuration, only the third entity is `bill`, while the first, second and fifth entities are `mary`, and the second and third entities have `run` as true.

 Backpropagation for Model Building
 ==================================